 Our Maths Curriculum Implementation

-Mental mathematics is a key-skill children need to develop to be fluent in the fundamentals of mathematics, therefore each class throughout school participates in Time Table Rock Stars.
+Mental mathematics is a key-skill children need to develop to be fluent in the fundamentals of mathematics, therefore each class throughout school participates in daily fluency sessions.

 Children at St. Aidan's are provided with a variety of different resources to enable them to access their mathematic learning.
-Base 10 is a vital resource used at our school.
+Base 10, and other resources are a vital resource used at our school.
 It can be found in areas of provision for children to access independently and are available in every classroom throughout school.

 Our aim in mathematics is for learning to have a purpose.
 We want our children to be able to apply the key skills of learning in a variety of practical concepts to give meaning to maths using real - life opportunities.
 We endeavour to provide this by creating as many purposeful maths opportunities within the classroom and within the wider environment.
 Another way we have developed this is through an enterprise week in which children become entrepreneurs.
 They have to plan, design, create and sell their own products in order to gain an understanding of the value of money.

 We also want our parents to be involved with their children’s learning.
 We have created some booklets which will discuss the national expectations for children in maths and give some ideas of strategies and resources that can be used to support learning at home.